-ECO 311.
+ECO 330.
 Intermediate Microeconomics.
 3.

-Microeconomics studies the behavior of individual units, primarily consumers and business firms, and considers how their decisions are coordinated through interactions in markets.
-Much of this course deals with the verification of theories to explain a variety of economic phenomena and the use of theory to evaluate public policies.
+This course studies the behavior of individual units, primarily consumers and business firms, and considers how their decisions are coordinated through interactions in markets.
+Much of this course deals with verification of theories to explain a variety of economic phenomena and the use of theory to evaluate public policies.